 University of Rochester Core Center for Musculoskeletal Biology and Medicine

-    A face page application form and investigator’s proposal (in a modified NIH

-    format with a 6 page, 11-point font maximum) and budget form should be submitted

-    electronically by email to Bonnie_Lipari@urmc.rochester.edu (phone:
+A face page application form and investigator’s proposal (in a modified NIH format with a 6 page maximum, 11-point font minimum) and budget form with a budget justification should be submitted electronically by email to Bonnie_Lipari@urmc.rochester.edu (phone: 585-273-5635).

-    585-273-5635).

 All animal and human subject protocols must be approved prior to the start date.
 No funds will be released until these approvals have been documented.

 URCCMBM PILOT AWARDEES

 |2015-2016||Reyad Elbarbary, PhD||Regulation of Adiopogenesis by Tudor-SN-mediated miRNA Decay: Implications in Obesity-impaired Fracture Healing|